ThunderFly-aerospace/docs/avionics/index.md

 The development was originally motivated by the [TF-ATMON](https://docs.thunderfly.cz/instruments/TF-ATMON), which focuses on atmospheric measurements in harsh conditions.
 Therefore solution covers the entire workflow — from sensors and in-flight data acquisition, through data transmission, to final visualization — and this use case shaped the design of our avionics.
 All are developed and manufactured in Europe to meet rigorous aerospace and research standards.

-### PCB Form Factor
+### ThunderFly Form Factor

 ThunderFly avionics modules are designed according to an internal PCB form factor standard.
-This ensures compatibility between different modules and allows them to be mounted in 3D-printed slots positioned in the airframe structure or combined into larger avionics blocks.
+This ensures compatibility between different modules.

 ![TF PCB form factor](TFPCB_avionics.png)